 Worker safety is paramount around these machines, and it’s up to employers, property owners and developers to consider forklift and crane safety as part of providing a safe workplace.
 Yet tens of thousands of workers are injured in forklift accidents every year, and crane accidents account for more than 20% of fatalities in the construction sector.
 Forklifts and cranes are both implicated in the top four construction hazards dubbed the “fatal four” by OSHA for their inherent danger – falls, struck-by, caught-in/between and electrocutions.

 At Shiver Hamilton Campbell, our mission is to represent victims of personal injury and wrongful death in Atlanta and recover significant compensation for accident victims or their loved ones left behind.
-Learn more below about forklift and crane accidents, and call Shiver Hamilton Campbell if you or a loved one has been hurt on a construction site or dangerous workplace in metro Atlanta.
+Learn more below about forklift and crane accidents, and call Shiver Hamilton Campbell to speak with an Atlanta forklift & crane accident lawyer if you or a loved one has been hurt on a construction site or dangerous workplace in metro Atlanta.

 Forklifts, also known as lift trucks or powered industrial trucks, are used to lift and move large and heavy materials on construction sites, warehouses, and a wide variety of workplaces.
 Forklift operators have a lot to deal with: driving the vehicle, loading and unloading cargo, and watching out for road hazards and other workers in a busy and often changing environment.
 Forklift operators are legally required to receive training and certification before operating a forklift on the job, and it’s the employer’s responsibility to see that anyone who gets behind the wheel is properly certified and trained.